swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 - ❌ Dataset still needs manual download and placement
 - ❌ Steps to run the experiment were not documented

-In the next chapters, you will enhance the workflow for better efficiency and teamwork.
+In the next chapters, you will enhance the workflow to fix those issues.

 You can now safely continue to the next chapter.